googleads/google-ads-java/README.md

     </dependency>

-The [shaded](https://maven.apache.org/plugins/maven-shade-plugin/) version relocates our dependencies under `com.google.ads.googleads.shaded` and removes the transitive dependencies.
+The [shaded](https://maven.apache.org/plugins/maven-shade-plugin/) version relocates our dependencies under `com.google.ads.googleads.shaded` and removes these from the POM.
 You can therefore depend on multiple versions of libraries such as Guava and Protobuf.

 ## Getting started